no5ix/2utf/README.md

 ### 2. About file extensions

 You should only feed text-like files to `2utf`, while binary files (such as .exe files) **should be** left untouched.
 However, how to distinguish?
 Well, we use extension names.
-By default, files with these extension(see DEFAULT_CONF[`check_ext`] in `2utf.py`) will be processed.
+By default, files with these extension(see `DEFAULT_CONF['check_ext']` in `2utf.py`) will be processed.
 Feel free to customize this list either through editing the source code or with command line arguments.

 ### 3. About file size limits

 We will ignore empty files.
 Also, we ignore files larger than 666MB.
 This is a reasonable limit.
-If you really wants to modify it, feel free to do so(see DEFAULT_CONF[`size_limit`] in `2utf.py`).
+If you really wants to modify it, feel free to do so(see `DEFAULT_CONF['size_limit']` in `2utf.py`).

 ## Trivial knowledge